 Rosuvastatin is a substrate of various transporter proteins (e.g. OATP1B1 and BCRP).
-The risk of myopathy (including rhabdomyolysis) is increased when Rosuvastatin Tablets is administered concomitantly with certain medicinal products that may increase the plasma concentration of rosuvastatin due to interactions with these transporter proteins (e.g. ciclosporin and certain protease inhibitors including combinations of ritonavir with atazanavir, lopinavir and/or tipranavir; see sections 4.4 and 4.5).
-Whenever possible, alternative medications should be considered, and, if necessary, consider temporarily discontinuing Rosuvastatin Tablets therapy.
-In situations where co-administration of these medicinal products with Rosuvastatin Tablets is unavoidable, the benefit and the risk of concurrent treatment and Rosuvastatin Tablets dosing adjustments should be carefully considered (see section 4.5).
+The risk of myopathy (including rhabdomyolysis) is increased when Rosuvastatin is administered concomitantly with certain medicinal products that may increase the plasma concentration of rosuvastatin due to interactions with these transporter proteins (e.g. ciclosporin and certain protease inhibitors including combinations of ritonavir with atazanavir, lopinavir and/or tipranavir;.
+Whenever possible, alternative medications should be considered, and, if necessary, consider temporarily discontinuing Rosuvastatin therapy.
+In situations where co-administration of these medicinal products with Rosuvastatin is unavoidable, the benefit and the risk of concurrent treatment and Rosuvastatin dosing adjustments should be carefully considered.